sampollard/reduce-error/notes.md

 - SimGrid results are weird.
 The later trials all have the same result.
 Maybe it's because of how I built it?
 Earlier trials were recompiling more frequently.
 In the interest of time I didn't do that for trials > about 18.
   Worth looking into in the future.
+Maybe it's different compilation flags too?
+- Just for grins, I want to see if we assume subn is exponential (with 355 as its factor, IIRC when we did expfit).
+I want to see how close the error is with Robertazzi.